ocaml/platform-blog/opam-2-5-0-alpha1.md

 believe to have fixed the majority of issues.
 ([dbuenzli/topkg#142](https://github.com/dbuenzli/topkg/issues/142), [#4649](https://github.com/ocaml/opam/issues/4649), [#5761](https://github.com/ocaml/opam/issues/5761))

-On top of that we've also changed for `bash` users the default file to which `opam init` write the opam shell integration to be `.bashrc` instead of the previous `.profile` or `.bash_profile`.
+On top of that, for `bash` users, we've also changed the default file to which `opam init` writes the opam shell integration to be `.bashrc` instead of the previous `.profile` or `.bash_profile`.
 Doing it this way prevents some issues with existing `.profile` files that source the `.bashrc` file and causing an infinity loop when opam asks users to make sure to source their `.bashrc` file into their `.profile` file.
 ([#5819](https://github.com/ocaml/opam/issues/5819), [#4201](https://github.com/ocaml/opam/issues/4201), [#3990](https://github.com/ocaml/opam/issues/3990))

-We incite users to test this change for the editor integration, to spot any bug early.
+We invite users to test this change for the editor integration, to spot any bug early.

 ## Change to the install script